Bruce Gordon (police officer)

-Bruce Gordon (November 14, 1962 – September 29, 2017) served as Saskatoon Detective Sargeant for the Saskatoon Police Service in the Sex Crimes Unit as wells as Major Crime/Homicide Unit.
-Gordon was an all round athlete, Director of Investigations, and graduated from the University of Saskatchewan College Of Law in 2016 shortly before his passing.
+Bruce Gordon (November 14, 1962 – September 29, 2017) served as Saskatoon Detective Sergeant for the Saskatoon Police Service in the Sex Crimes Unit and the Major Crime/Homicide Unit.
+Gordon was an all-round athlete, Director of Investigations, and graduated from the University of Saskatchewan College of Law in 2016.

 Early life

 Gordon grew up on a farm near Marsden, Saskatchewan.

 Later years

-Gordon was a forward with the Saskatoon Blades and Medicine Hat Tigers, an active hockey player who became the Saskatoon Blades captain during the beginning of the 1980s.
-Gordon also coached midget hockey.
-Before his passing Gordon was honoured with a Bruce Gordon banner in the SaskTel Centre, and players adorned their hockey helmets with #BeLikeBruce stickers.
-Additionally at the season home opener - featuring the two teams Gordon played for, theBlades and Tigers, the "Cops for Cancer" fundraiser raised money in the name of Gordon towards cancer research.
+Gordon was a forward with the Saskatoon Blades and Medicine Hat Tigers, a hockey player who became the Saskatoon Blades captain during the early 1980s.
+He also coached midget hockey.
+Before his death Gordon was honoured with a Bruce Gordon banner in the SaskTel Centre, and players adorned their hockey helmets with #BeLikeBruce stickers.
+Additionally at the season home opener – featuring the two teams Gordon played for, the Blades and the Tigers – the "Cops for Cancer" fundraiser raised money in his name towards cancer research.